 There may even be a lack of agreement over what methods are going to best help your child.
-A dyslexia tutor or Orton-Gillingham instructor is not only your child’s teacher, but also an informational liaison.
-These educators private practice may be acting as an advocate or parent educator in addition to our role of teaching the student.
-Employees of a school system are charged with day to day communication to parents in layperson’s terms.
+A dyslexia tutor or Orton-Gillingham instructor is not only your child’s teacher but also an informational liaison.
+These educators’ private practice may be acting as an advocate or parent educators in addition to our role of teaching the student.
+Employees of a school system are charged with day-to-day communication with parents in layperson’s terms.

 In many cases, a dyslexia evaluation will recommend multisensory instruction, but it can be a challenge for parents to know if their child is receiving multisensory teaching or to understand what multisensory instruction means.

 What may take just a handful of repetitions for a typical learner takes dozens (upwards of 60-75) for the dyslexic reader.
-So, while they might read a word on one page, when they encounter that same word on the next page, it Is like they are seeing it for the first time.
+So, while they might read a word on one page when they encounter that same word on the next page, it Is like they are seeing it for the first time.
 Practicing spelling lists intensely may result in correct spelling on a Friday test, but that same word will be misspelled the very next Monday.

 In essence, these teaching strategies helped to build more efficient pathways in their brain.
 Instead of a dirt road just one car wide, these reading and writing pathways become multilane freeways.
 Not only does repetition increase the efficiency of pathways, but the use of multiple senses makes that pathway flexible.
 It is like giving their brain a GPS that can navigate around construction.

-When a child repeats back a sound or word, they are not only hearing me and seeing my mouth movements, but hearing themselves and feeling their own mouth movements.
+When a child repeats back a sound or word, they are not only hearing me and seeing my mouth movements but hearing themselves and feeling their own mouth movements.
 You will explain to parents that we want to incorporate as many senses as possible at one time and practice going from letter to sound, and from sound to letter.

 Why It’s So Important

 Lastly, I explain to parents that by using as many senses as possible when learning new information, they can draw on any of those sensory pathways to retrieve that learning.
 Students that might have a preferred or strongest learning style can utilize that method to their advantage to make retrieving tricky items such as words easier.

 When we have them sound out and trace a word they read incorrectly, we are using the other senses to reinforce the correct pathway.
-Not only does the use of multiple senses make a stronger more efficient pathway, it allows the child’s areas of strength to support areas where they are not as strong.
+Not only does the use of multiple senses make a stronger more efficient pathway, but it also allows the child’s areas of strength to support areas where they are not as strong.
 Many students with dyslexia are more kinesthetic learners.
 By using their strongest modality linked to a weaker area such as visual recognition, they are able to leverage the strength of one modality even when information is presented in another form.